What to Know Before Quitting a Government Job - FederalPay.org

 If you leave the federal government entirely and do not become a contractor, your clearance may expire more quickly.
 The Department of State will only re-validate a security clearance if you have been out of the Federal Government for less than 2 years.
 The clearance policy of other federal departments and agencies may differ.

 What Happens to My Annual Leave?

 Next, we will talk about Sick Leave.
 Sick leave is treated differently than annual leave.
 You cannot take Sick Leave with you in the form of money when you part with the federal government.
 Rather, your sick leave stays in your personnel file so that if you ever return to the federal government you will get your sick leave back.
-This is true even if you return to a completely separate department or agency.
+This is true even if you return to a completely separate federal department or agency.
+(State agencies are different)

 What Happens to My Thrift Savings Plan?

 Thrift Savings Plan is the retirement savings plan used by the federal government – similar to many 401k plans.
 The Thrift Savings has one of the lowest administration fees of any retirement plan available and the plan is only available to federal employees.